amigame/read/info/about.md

+# What is Amigame?

+Amigame is a self-published, independent studio using innovative web technologies like WebGL, JavaScript and HTML5.
-Amigame is one of the first user-driven game studios.
+Moreover, it was one of the first user-driven game studios.
 We are fans of good games and want to create a community arounds us that have the passion to support original ideas and test out experimental concepts that can lead to innovation.

+---

+## Dynamic content
+We want games that are constantly changing, following the tradition of web services

+## User community
+We share our code and expect people that play the games to jump in and contribute in the development of the games.
+Players and developers are united under one roof.

+## Available Everywhere
+The games are published online and the aim is to make them accessible from any device, providing different interfaces that complement each other and create a bigger experience.

+Redefining multi-platform support

 ## Talks